d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 The second module uses two convolutional layers: first, a 64-channel $1\times 1$ convolutional layer, followed by a $3\times 3$ convolutional layer that triples the number of channels.
-This corresponds to the second branch in the Inception block and concludes the design of the stem.
+This corresponds to the second branch in the Inception block and concludes the design of the body.
 At this point we have 192 channels.

 ```{.python .input}
 %%tab all